OUR TRUSTEES AND TEAM

 Keeley Burns lost her eldest son Charlie in 2014 to a fatal knife attack.
 A devoted wife, mother and grand-mother, Keeley is dedicated to providing a strong foundation for her family and keeping Charlie's memory alive.
 Since Charlie's death Keeley Co-founded The Charlie Burns Foundation.
 As Trustee of The Foundation Keeley is dedicated to supporting parents like herself who has lost children to violent crime.
 Although difficult Keeley first spoke about losing her son at the City & Hackney Safeguarding Conference in October 2018.
 Keeley is now keen on sharing her story with others to raise awareness of the dangers of carrying and using a knife.

-Founder & Project Director
+Founder & Project Support

 Jojo Akwa is a life long friend of Charlie Burns.
 Alongside growing up with Charlie in the same area, he also went to school with Charlie and acted as his older brother.